DimaOanaTeodora/DimaOanaTeodora/README.md

 *I have the ability to work independently as well as being part of a team*

-:medal_military: 46th place in the [Top GitHub Users By Public Contributions in Romania](https://github.com/gayanvoice/top-github-users/blob/main/markdown/public_contributions/romania.md) (February 2022)
+:medal_military: 45th place in the [Top GitHub Users By Public Contributions in Romania](https://github.com/gayanvoice/top-github-users/blob/main/markdown/public_contributions/romania.md) (April 2022)